kurijlj/Cmake-CLI-Framework/README.md

 - **libsodium:** The project leverages FindLibsodium.cmake to locate and integrate libsodium.
 Steps on how to link to the library are described in the top-level CMakeLists.txt file.
+- **GoogleTest:** The project integrates GoogleTest using the FetchContent module.
+The test target is added to the project in the CMakeLists.txt file.

+## Project Structure

+The project structure is organized as follows:

+- **bin:** Contains the executable generated after building the project.
+- **build:** Contains the makefiles and object files generated during the build process.
+- **extern:** Contains third-party libraries and dependencies.
+- **include:** Contains the header files required for the project.
+- **src:** Contains the source files for the project.
+- **tests:** Contains the test files for the project.

 ## License